• Home

 Respiratory Tract Infection: An Ultimate Overview

-When it comes to respiratory tract infections, they are considered infections of the parts of your body that are involved in breathing like the lungs, sinuses, throat, or airways.
-Though most respiratory tract infections get better without seeking treatment but sometimes you might need to visit a doctor.
+When it comes to respiratory tract infections, they are considered infections of the parts of your body involved in breathing, like the lungs, sinuses, throat, or airways.
+Though most respiratory tract infections get better without seeking treatment, sometimes you might need to visit a doctor.

 What is a respiratory tract infection?

-A respiratory tract infection affects your respiratory system, a part of your body that is responsible for breathing.
+A respiratory tract infection affects your respiratory system, a part of your body responsible for breathing.
 There are mainly two types of respiratory tract infections:

 • Upper respiratory tract infections